nikkijuk/cosmosdb-springboot-kotlin-sample/README.md

 Small example how to use azure cosmosdb spring data SQL API (3.5.1) with spring boot (2.4.3).

-Additionally presented how one open api 3.0.3 can be used to generate base API for spring boot rest controllers.
+Additionally presents how to use open api 3.0.3 to generate base API and model classes for spring boot rest controller.

 ## Original article